eguomin/diSPIMFusion/diSPIMFusion_UI_UserManual.md

 7) **A bug** in diSPIMFusion ImageJ macro-based version

-    After running `diSPIMFusion_UI.ijm`, the app `spimFusionBatch.exe` gets idle after processing a few time points on certain diSPIM datasets.
-E.g., Fig. 10 shows the `ProcessingLog.txt` contents when the app gets stuck at 5th time points (sometimes at the 1st time points) in processing a highNA diSPIM dataset:
+    After running `diSPIMFusion_UI.ijm`, the app `spimFusionBatch.exe` occasionally gets idle after processing a few time points on some certain diSPIM datasets.
+E.g., Fig. 10 shows the `ProcessingLog.txt` log messages when the app gets stuck at 5th time point (sometimes at the 1st time point) in processing a highNA diSPIM dataset:

     <div align="center">
     <img width="400" src="res/Fig10.png">